-He has appeared in procedural applications under s.33 Limitation Act 1980, relief from sanctions, strike out / summary judgment and applications to set aside judgment.
-Outside of court James quickly turns around instructions to settle particulars of claim, and advices on liability and quantum, including infant quantum advices.
+James has a busy Personal Injury Fast Track practice appearing successfully for both Claimants and Defendants at final hearings and interlocutory applications.
+Outside of court James quickly turns around instructions to settle particulars of claim, defences, and advices on liability and quantum, including infant quantum advices.

-The bread and butter of James’s personal injury practice is road traffic accidents and he regularly represents Claimants and Defendants in Fast Track trials and Small Claims hearings.
+The bread and butter of James’s personal injury practice is road traffic accidents and he regularly represents Claimants and Defendants in Fast Track trials.
 He has an interest in representing Claimants in Low Velocity Impacts and was recently successful in representing five Claimants accused of fundamental dishonesty.

 James regularly appears in Employer’s Liability matters on the Fast Track.
 Recent successful cases have involved: